mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 - User Secrets are injected in all the pipeline launched by a specific user

-> In case of a name clash the User Secrets have higher priority and will override any Workspace Secret with the same name
+> User-level Secrets have higher priority and will override any Workspace-level Secrets with the same name.

 ## Workspace